Resilience of cube slicing in $\ell_p$: Introduction

 \subsection{Sections}

 Fix $p\in[1,\infty]$, $n\in\N$ and consider the following question for sections of $\BB_p^n$.

 This problem and its variations has been intensively studied for five decades, since Hadwiger and Hensley showed in \cite{Had72,Hen79} that sections of the cube $\BB_\infty^n$ with coordinate hyperplanes $e_i^\perp$ have minimal volume.
-The reverse question of identifying the volume maximizing sections of the cube was answered in Ball's monumental work \cite{Bal86}, who proved that
+The reverse question of identifying the volume maximizing sections of the cube was answered the monumental work \cite{Bal86} of Ball, who proved that

 For $p<\infty$, the study of Question 1 was initiated by Meyer and Pajor.
 In \cite{MP88}, they extended the result of Hadwiger and Hensley by proving that sections of $\BB_p^n$ with coordinate hyperplanes $e_i^\perp$ have minimal volume for any $p\geq2$ and maximal volume when $p\in[1,2]$.
 In the reverse direction, they showed that when $p=1$, the section of the cross-polytope $\BB_1^n$ with the hyperplane orthogonal to $\tfrac{e_1+\cdots+e_n}{\sqrt{n}}$ has minimal volume, a result which was later extended to all values of $p\in[1,2]$ by Koldobsky \cite{Kol98} (see also \cite{ENT18} for a different probabilistic proof).